sframe-wg/sframe/draft-omara-sframe.md

 ### Decryption
 The receiving clients buffer all packets that belongs to the same frame using the frame beginning and ending marks in the generic RTP header extension, and once all packets are available, it passes it to Frame for decryption.
 SFrame maintains multiple decryptor objects, one for each client in the call.
 Initially the client might not have the mapping between the incoming streams the user's keys, in this case SFrame tries all unmapped keys until it finds one that passes the authentication verification and use it to decrypt the frame.
 If the client has the mapping ready, it can push it down to SFrame later.

+The KeyId field in the SFrame header is used to find the right key for that user, which is incremented by the sender when they change to a new key.

 For frames that are failed to decrypt because there is not key available yet, SFrame will buffer them and retries to decrypt them once a key is received.

 ### Duplicate Frames
 Unlike messaging application, in video calls, receiving a duplicate frame doesn't necessary mean the client is under a replay attack, there are other reasons that might cause this, for example the sender might just be sending them in case of packet loss.
-SFrame decryptors use the last received frame counter to protect against this.
+SFrame decryptors use the highest received frame counter to protect against this.
 It allows only older frame pithing a short interval to support out of order delivery.

 ### Key Rotation